tammiele/go-lnd/deployment/aws/ec2/guides/js/01-simple-nodejs/README.md

 ![server log](./images/9.png)

 Now, the server is running on port **8080** and the url is `<public-ipv4-address>:8080`.
-But I think you can get the error being `too long to respond`.
+But I think you can get an error being `too long to respond`.
 You must update `inbound rules` below.
 ![inbounce rules](./images/8.png)

 **After that, Congrats!
 The Node server is being run now.**